lexibank/wichmannmixezoquean/README.md

-# Lexicostatistical Dataset of Mixe-Zoquean
+# CLDF dataset derived from Wichmann's "Lexicostatistical Dataset of Mixe-Zoquean" from 2006

 Cite the source dataset as